Stebbins, Alaska: Education

 Stebbins is served by the Bering Strait School District.
-Tukurngailnguq School is the only school in town and serves grades K through 12.
+The Tukurngailnguq School served grades K through 12, and was the only school in town when it burned down on June 26, 2024.
+The Alaska Department of Public Safety released an incident report on the fire, but it did not identify the cause of the blaze.
+Students are being bussed to nearby St. Michel to attend school there while a replacement school is built.

-City Government
+City government

 A July 2019 report revealed that all city police officers, including the chief of police, have lengthy criminal records (including domestic violence), and only one has any training.

 History

 A Russian fort, Redoubt St. Michael, was built at nearby St. Michael by the Russian-American Company in 1833.
 The name Stebbins was first recorded in 1900; the Yupik name for the village is Tapraq.
 The first census in the area, in 1950, listed 80 Yupiks residing in Stebbins.
 The city was incorporated in 1969.

 The Stebbins economy depends on commercial fishing, for herring and other fish, and subsistence fishing, gardening and hunting, supplemented by part-time wage earnings.
 Hunting is for seal, walrus, caribou, and beluga whale.
 The city government and school of about 200 students provide the only full-time positions.

 The Stebbins/St. Michael Reindeer Corral Project was completed in 1993 for a herd on Stuart Island, just north of Stebbins.
 The reindeer are currently unmanaged.

+In September 2022, a storm caused significant flooding and property damage.
+A November 2022 fire destroyed the town's only store.
+In June 2024, a fire broke out in a shop close to the Tukurngailnguq School.
+The shop, the school, and several other nearby buildings were destroyed.